 Media

-Regina Leader-Post article dated January 12, 2023 mentions AF Regina and the Snow Angels program.
+Regina Leader-Post article dated January 12, 2023 mentions Age-Friendly Regina and the Snow Angels program.
 Click here to read the article.

 Age-Friendly Saskatchewan Liaison: